XyrenTheCoder/iso6.9-1.2beta/README.md

 # iso6.9-08122021b-1.2beta
-Isobot is originally made by notsniped.
-This is a remix of iso.bot by archisha.
+Isobot is originally made by notsniped#0002.
+This is a remix of iso.bot by αrchιshα#5518.

 isobot6.9 is a Discord bot written in Python and is used to make your Discord experience better!

-It's prefix is `]`.
+Its prefix is `]`.

 To run it, go to line 15 and put the bot token inside